exercism/docs/building/tracks/new/prepare-for-contributions.md

 ## Issues

 If there are exercises that you wish to include in the track, but have not yet implemented, open issues for each exercise.
-In general, we recommend opening issues for tasks that you would accept contributions from.
+In general, we recommend opening issues for tasks that you would accept contributions for.

 We have a special section on the website listing _tasks_, which are issues with one or more special labels.
 Having your issues listed on the website is a great way to get more contributions.